Interpretation of generalized Langevin equations: Discussion and Limitations

 \section{Discussion and Limitations}

 The first proposition of this paper---the argument for Ito-equivalency of nonlinear Langevin-type systems---is really a proposed definition rather than a theoretical result.
-Like Langevin equations themselves, the notation is simple and intuitive, but solid mathematical interpretation requires the use of the more rigorous notation, and we propose that interpretation in terms of It\^o calculus.
+Like Langevin equations themselves, the notation is simple and intuitive, but solid mathematical interpretation requires the use of the more rigorous notation, and we propose that interpretation in terms of It\^o calculus---though this could easily be reinterpreted in the Stratonovich sense as convention or data favor.

 We apply logic based on the central limit theorem for finite-variance random variables, but the Langevin noise terms are not regular random variables and their variance may not be well-defined or finite.
 If variance is treated as well-defined but not finite, other (non-Gaussian) stable distributions per time-step may arise, rather than normally distributed It\^o time-steps.